What is EOS? The Complete Guide to understanding EOS Blockchain

 - Network, CPU — Staking

 The Network Bandwidth and CPU Bandwidth are allocated based on the number of tokens held in a 3-day staking contract.
-With the passage of time, the consumed Network and CPU bandwidth free up automatically and one can use the same staked tokens again.
+The consumed Network and CPU bandwidth free up automatically with time and you can use the same staked tokens again.

 - Network, CPU — Staking

-Ever since its launch, EOS has been received very positively by the blockchain community and a large number of applications has already been built on the platform.
+The blockchain community has adopted EOS positively.
+Numerous applications have already been built on the platform.
 We’ll discuss a few of these applications here to provide a perspective on the range of uses.

 - Ubuntu Energy Ledger